-- 1. You can take the examination on its own, as part of the state licensure process, which will be covered in this handbook. - You can take the examination as part of the National Certified Counselor (NCC) application.
-The benefit of taking the examination via this method is that it allows you to get a head start on earning your professional credentials.
-For more information on this process, review the candidate handbook at nbcc.org/assets/exam/handbooks/ncmhce applicant handbook for national certification.pdf.
+- 1. You can take the examination as part of either the National Certified Counselor (NCC) or Certified Clinical Mental Health Counselor (CCMHC) application, which will be covered in this handbook.
+The benefit of taking the examination via this method is that it allows you to get a head start on earning your professional credentials. - You can take the examination on its own, as part of the state licensure process.
+For more information on this process, review the state licensure candidate handbook at nbcc.org/assets/exam/handbooks/ncmhce.pdf.